Withings ScanWatch 2

 • 4.1

-Charging speed is consistently respectable in the reviews, with most reporting a full charge in roughly 90 minutes to two hours.
+Charging speed was consistently acceptable, with reviewers generally reporting roughly 90 minutes to two hours for a full charge.

 • 4.0